The German armed forces, police, political and paramilitary organizations created a wide variety of daggers and edge

 Trolon was the plastic material which replaced the use of Galalith.
 Among the daggers that were constructed

-using this material include: Red cross dagger, Army officer dagger and railway dagger.
+Red cross dagger, Railway dagger and

 Walnut